English pubs are reopening - they won't be the same

 The pandemic is an existential threat to most of England’s 37,500 pubs.
 The Chandos, and countless others, have benefited from government measures, notably a wage support scheme that prevented mass firings.
 Around 90% of pub staff were furloughed under the scheme, according to the Beer and Pub Association.

-Reopening — as early as 6 a.m. if they wish, the government confirmed Friday — offers hope to publicans like Kolltveit, but margins are tight.
+Reopening — allowed from 6 a.m. — offers hope to publicans like Kolltveit, but margins are tight.

 Kolltveit wants to think people will abide by the rules, given the pandemic is still ongoing, and says his pub can survive for around five months without further help — provided it runs at 50% of maximum capacity and there’s no second spike in contagions or a new lockdown on businesses.